lbdremy/Bar/README.md

 # Require
  -Library ActionBar
- 	*You can find the original library here: https://github.com/johannilsson/android-actionbar.
+ 	You can find the original library <a href="https://github.com/johannilsson/android-actionbar"> here</a>.
 Thank you Johannnilsson !
- 	*Or the modified library here: https://github.com/lbdremy/actionbar
+ 	Or the modified library <a href="https://github.com/lbdremy/actionbar"> there </a>.

 # Licence
 Copyright (C) 2011 by Remy Loubradou